mountainMath/doodles/content/posts/2018-06-21-skytrain-rents.markdown

 Here we grey out stations with fewer than 10 observations.

 That's it, now all that's left is to grab some background map data and graph the results.
-It makes sense to slice the data by bedrooms.

 # 1 bedroom rents